curieuxx/mod-element_portals/README.md

 Element Portals
 ===============

 A [Minetest](http://minetest.net/) mod that adds teleport capabilities in the game trough the natural elements found in the world.
-Portals can have a cutom name and you can select your destination.
+Portals can have a custom name and you can select your destination.
 The mod is separated in submodules so you can chose to use a subset of these portals.

 Dependencies
 ------------